htnicolas/logic_recording_light/README.md

 ## Optional: Dirigera + Tradfri lights
 This section assumes you have a Dirigera hub and a Tradfri accessory (light bulb, outlet, etc) set up.
-You will need to export the following environment variables:
+You will need to export the following environment variables, which you can obtain by following the setup described in the repo for the [Dirigera module](https://github.com/Leggin/dirigera):
 ```bash
 export DIRIGERA_TOKEN=<your_token>
 export DIRIGERA_IP_ADDRESS=<dirigera_ip_address>